jmiano/fireworks-rft-sql-demo/RFT-SQL-TUTORIAL.md

     - It's significantly faster than pip and handles dependency resolution more reliably.

 3.  **Create a Virtual Environment and Install Packages**
-    - Once `uv` is installed, create and activate a project and virtual environment.
+    - Once `uv` is installed, initialize a project.
     ```bash
     # Run this in your terminal
     uv init --python 3.12